Casey-Litmer/menucmd/menucmd tutorial.md

 #Add Items
 menu1.append(
     ("n", "square a number", (
+        input, "number: ",
+        float, result,
-      input, "number ", float, result, lambda n: n**2, result, print, result )),
+        lambda n: n**2, result,
+        print, result
+    )),

-    ("m", "square a number (bind result)", ( input, "number ", lambda n: n**2, B(float, result), print, result )),
+    ("m", "square a number (bind result)", ( input, "number: ",
+        lambda n: n**2, B(float, result),
+        print, result
+    ))
 )

 #Run Menu
 menu1()
 ```
-This will effectively wait to evaluate the argument for lambda until result is known, and then converted to float.
+This will effectively wait to evaluate the argument for lambda until `result` is known,
+and then converts it to `float`.

 ------
 ### Binding Functions and Kwargs